 There are always ways to save on your personal Crayola experience:

-- I recommend becoming an Annual Passholder if you.
+- I recommend becoming an Annual Passholder if you plan to visit more than once.
 This will pay for itself in a couple visits and the savings are better if you buy a family pass.
 Plus, you get perks throughout the year.
 This is really your best savings.

 - Are you a teacher?
 Then your best savings just got better!
 Teachers get a complimentary Annual Pass with extra perks!
 Bring a valid teacher ID to the admissions desk to take advantage of this deal.

 - Purchasing ahead is always a good idea.
-It will cost you more if you wait until you get to the mall and while you are online, check out their current offers.
+It will cost you more if you wait until you get to the mall.
+While you are online purchasing tickets, check out their current offers.
 There is usually some special deal available.